velusgautam/react-loadable-hooks/README.md

 # React Loadable Hooks implementation

+## This is forked and modified version from [https://github.com/jamiebuilds/react-loadable](react-loadable) you can use the orginal version for react-loadable if you need it.

 > A higher order component with hooks for loading components with dynamic imports.

 ## Install